antonio-leitao/iconografia-portuguesa/README.md

 <picture><img width="250" src="https://raw.githubusercontent.com/antonio-leitao/iconografia-portuguesa/master/icons/321abd1552d04df78f886e11b2a444d72d252d9f885e25d8cefd6cf53859bf1b.svg"></picture>
 <h2 align="center">Portuguese Iconography</h2>
 <p align="center">
-Portuguese Iconography (Iconografia Portuguesa) is a database designs and patterns that have shaped and been shaped by portuguese culture.
-The main purpose of this repository is to trace, catalogue and index them as well as to make this Iconography known to the world.</p>
+Portuguese Iconography (Iconografia Portuguesa) is a database of designs and patterns representative of the Portugal's culture and history.
+This repository aims to document, catalog and index these designs, making them accessible to the world, and to preserve this unique aspect of Portuguese culture for future generations.</p>
 </p>

 <p align="center">